garethr/garethr-docker/README.md

 }
 ```

-Unless specified this installs the latest version of docker from the docker inc
+Unless specified this installs the latest version of docker from the docker
 repository on first run.
 However if you want to specify a specific version you
-can do so, unless you are using Archlinux which only supports the latest release:
+can do so, unless you are using Archlinux which only supports the latest release.
+Note that this relies on a package with that version existing in the reposiroty.

 ```puppet
 class { 'docker':